chrismarquardt/ear-tracker/architecture.md

 - **All data is local.**
 - **Import/Export:**
     - Export: User taps button, app generates JSON from localStorage, triggers file download.
-    - Import: User selects JSON file, app parses and loads data into localStorage (overwriting if needed, merging not required).
+    - Import: User selects JSON file, app parses and loads data into localStorage (overwriting as needed, merging not required).
 - **PWA:**
     - `service-worker.js` caches assets for offline use.
     - `manifest.json` enables "Add to Home Screen" and app-like experience.